 Personal Hygiene: The articles necessary for maintaining personal hygiene will be made available to you, e.g., toothpaste, toothbrushes, combs, razors, and soap.
 Like items will also be available for sale through the Commissary.
 There are no restrictions for hair length, but your hair must be kept neat and clean.
 A Barber Shop is available for inmate use.
-The hours of operation will be posted in each of the housing units and in the Barber Shop.
+The hours of operation will be posted in the housing unit and in the Barber Shop.
 Inmates may not cut hair outside this designated area.
 We strongly encourage good personal hygiene at all times.